 The continuation of athletics is determined in large part by the Georgia High School Association (GHSA).
 All available athletics and other extracurricular activities will be available to students regardless if they are enrolled in the in-person or distance/digital learning instructional models.

-Field trips will not occur for the first nine weeks of school.
+Field trips will not occur for the first or second nine weeks of school.
 State and local guidance will be utilized in making decisions beyond this point.